Geostationary Operational Environmental Satellite: History

 The first GOES satellite, GOES-1, was launched in October 1975.
 Two more followed, launching almost two minutes short of a year apart, on 16 June 1977 and 1978 respectively.
 Prior to the GOES satellites two Synchronous Meteorological Satellites (SMS) satellites had been launched; SMS-1 in May 1974, and SMS-2 in February 1975.
 The SMS-derived satellites were spin-stabilized spacecraft, which provided imagery through a Visible and Infrared Spin Scan Radiometer, or VISSR.
 The first three GOES satellites used a Philco-Ford bus developed for the earlier Synchronous Meteorological Satellites (SMS) generation.

 Following the three SMS GOES spacecraft, five satellites were procured from Hughes, which became the first generation GOES satellites.
 Four of these reached orbit, with GOES-G being lost in a launch failure.

 The next five GOES satellites were constructed by Space Systems/Loral, under contract to NASA.
 The imager and sounder instruments were produced by ITT Aerospace/Communication Division.
 GOES-8 and -9 were designed to operate for three years, while -10, -11 and -12 have expected lifespans of five years.
 GOES-11 and -12 were launched carrying enough fuel for ten years of operation, in the event that they survived beyond their expected lifespan.

 A contract to develop four third-generation GOES satellites was awarded to Hughes Corporation, with the satellites scheduled for launch on Delta III rockets between 2002 and 2010.
 After a merger with Hughes, Boeing took over the development contracts, with launches transferred to the Delta IV, following the Delta III's retirement.
-The contract for the fourth satellite, GOES-Q, was later cancelled, and that satellite will only be completed in the event that another third-generation satellite is lost in a launch failure or fails soon after launch.
+The contract for the fourth satellite, GOES-Q, was later cancelled.
 The first third-generation satellite, GOES-13, was launched in May 2006, originally serving as an on-orbit backup.
 However, in April 2010, GOES-12 was moved to South America coverage and GOES-13 was moved to the GOES-East role.
 Third generation satellites have an expected lifespan of seven years, but will carry excess fuel to allow them to operate for longer if possible, as with the last two-second generation satellites.

-The fourth-generation satellites, the GOES-R series, are being built by Lockheed Martin using the A2100 satellite bus.
-The GOES-R series is a four-satellite program (GOES-R, -S, -T and -U) that will extend the availability of the operational GOES satellite system through 2036.
-The first satellite of the series, the eponymous GOES-R, was launched on 19 November 2016.
+The fourth-generation satellites, the GOES-R series, were built by Lockheed Martin using the A2100 satellite bus.
+The GOES-R series is a four-satellite program (GOES-R, -S, -T and -U) intended to extend the availability of the operational GOES satellite system through 2036.
+GOES-R launched on 19 November 2016.
 It was renamed GOES-16 upon reaching orbit.
-The second satellite of the series, GOES-S, was launched on 1 March 2018.
+GOES-S, the second in the series, was launched on 1 March 2018.
 It was renamed GOES-17 upon reaching orbit.
+GOES-T (now GOES-18) was launched on 1 March 2022.
+The final satellite in the series, GOES-U (now GOES-19) was launched on 25 June 2024.

 Satellites

 Operationally available

-Four GOES satellites are available for operational use.